unifyai/database/CONTRIBUTING.md

 ## Removing an entry

 1. Create an issue detailing the reason for the removal
-2. We will remove the entry and close the issue
+2. We will will evaluate the request and remove the entry if needed

 ## Report an issue

 1. Create an issue detailing the issue
 2. Please include the link to the entry, as well as the reason for the issue
-3. We will fix the issue and close the issue
+3. We will look into it!